 Zero Waste Movement.
 Scroll down social media feeds.
-Search Google about it.
-Immediately, you’ll see names and faces of women such as Bea Johnson and Lauren Singer.
+Ask Google, Alexa, or Siri about it.
+Immediately, you’ll see the names and faces of women such as Bea Johnson and Lauren Singer.
 You’ll watch videos of zero waste pantries and beauty regimens.
-This is no accident.
-Women are the primary caretakers of the home.
-They bear the brunt of housekeeping, shopping, and cooking.
-So companies worldwide continue to cater to women.
-After all, they have the lion’s share of attention in the media.
+What more?
+You might find DIY hacks that are undoubtedly intended for females with titles “DIY menstrual pads” or “menstrual cups.”

 The Feminine Face of the Zero Waste Movement

-Historically, women are vulnerable due to wage gap and unpaid housework.
+Historically, women are vulnerable due to the wage gap and unpaid housework.
 Most also work in areas at risk of environmental disasters.
-In fact, most of the Zero Waste community see it as part of ecofeminism.
+Most of the Zero Waste community see it as part of ecofeminism.

 This brings the whole Zero Waste Movement to a feminine slant.
-Countless studies show that environment-friendly behavior are seen as feminine.
+Countless studies show that environment-friendly behavior is seen as feminine.
 So men are more likely to donate to organizations with masculine-looking logos.
-For instance, an 2016 study found men are more likely to litter, Next, they leave a larger carbon footprint.
+For instance, a 2016 study found men are more likely to litter.
+Next, they leave a larger carbon footprint.
 They also feel less responsible about environmental impacts than women.
 Therefore, they protect their masculine ego in the face of a female-dominated movement.

 The Truth about the Zero Waste Movement

 Dominant female voices skew the representation of the zero waste movement.
-This is also to the detriment of the movement.
-Because men don’t feel connected to it.
+This is also to the detriment of the movement because men don’t feel connected to it.
 They mostly see blogs of housewives.
 Or browse stores managed by millennial gals.
 And they think, “Where am I in all this?”
 The way they approach zero waste is different.
 Very different in terms of research and practice.
-But this way is not always visible or recognized.
+But this approach is not always visible or recognized.

 Role models for men in the zero waste movement